CKD – the basics (for health professionals)

 GFR, urinary albumin:creatinine ratio (uACR) and prognosis

 CKD is further classified based on eGFR and the level of proteinuria.
-This helps to risk stratify patients, with the worse prognosis based on a lower eGFR, and a higher level of proteinuria (uACR)
+This helps to risk stratify patients; with a worse prognosis based on a lower eGFR, and a higher level of proteinuria (uACR)

-The higher the stage of CKD, the more frequent monitoring patients require.
-This helps to identify and manage complications, and plan for renal replacement therapy (RRT; ie. dialysis and/or transplantation).
-The higher the ACR and lower the eGFR, the more at risk a patient is of adverse outcomes, which include CKD progression, acute-on-chronic kidney injury, all-cause mortality, and cardiovascular events.
+The higher the stage of CKD, and worse the proteinuria, the more frequent monitoring patients require.
+This helps to identify and manage complications, and plan for renal replacement therapy (RRT; i.e. dialysis and/or transplantation).
+The higher the ACR and lower the eGFR, the more at risk a patient is of adverse outcomes.
+These include CKD progression, acute-on-chronic kidney injury, all-cause mortality, and cardiovascular events.

 Causes

 CKD is not a diagnosis.
 It is a syndrome with causes.
-You should ascertain the underlying pathology (cause) as this guides treatment.
+As stated above, it is your role to ascertain the underlying pathology (cause) as this guides treatment.

 There are 7 groups of causes: